 Spike shook his head and blew a stream of smoke into the air.
 “Silly bint, that was probably his spleen.
 Heart’s good eating, they wouldn‘t toss that.”

 The words were irreverent, sounded heartless, but Xander knew the images had affected his mate just as much as himself, it was just the vampire’s way of coping with what was becoming pretty standard viewing material on what few stations were still up and running.

 It had come as a shock to everyone in the know that the next apocalypse in the making was going to be THE ONE.
 After all the potential ones the Scoobies and Angel’s team had prevented, facing down Glory and the First and Wolfram and Heart, and so many others since, one had slipped past everyone.
-All the psychics and seers, all the witches and warlocks, all the Watchers… everyone
+All the psychics and seers, all the witches and warlocks, all the Watchers… everyone had missed it.

 The supernatural world was no longer a secret to the mass public; in fact the public was cowering wherever they could as demons ran rampant, pillaging and destroying everything in their path.
 The skies were black with smoke after only a couple days, the sun barely making it through, allowing those night dwelling creatures reign even during the day and turning the Earth into a hell dimension of its own.